Old-time music: Texas and the West

 Texas developed a distinctive twin-fiddling tradition that was later popularized by Bob Wills as Western swing music.
 Fiddle music has also been popular since the 19th century in other Western states such as Oklahoma and Colorado.
 The National Oldtime Fiddlers' Contest has been held each year in Weiser, Idaho since 1953.

 Oklahoma, with its high concentration of Native American inhabitants, has produced some Native American old-time string bands, most notably Big Chief Henry's Indian String Band (consisting of Henry Hall, fiddle; Clarence Hall, guitar; and Harold Hall, banjo and voice), which was recorded by H. C. Speir for the Victor company in 1929.

+A California old-time music scene arose from college-city folk music scenes of the 1960s and '70s, from Fresno to Berkeley, including the Sweets Mill music camps and the crossover between square dance, folk dance and instrumental music scenes, documented in oral history interviews collected by musician, teacher and author Evo Bluestein, including the contributions of multi-instrumentalists Kenny Hall, Hank Bradley, and others.
+The Berkeley old-time scene of the late 1960s is documented in 1971 notes by Rita Weill to the Folkways LP Berkeley Farms.
+The Berkeley Old Time Fiddler's Convention, she said, was "Conceived in the back of a Volkswagen bus, on the way to a party in Marin County, in 1968, by a group of people who wanted to retain the good music and inter-play they'd witnessed at Southern fiddle-banjo contests, without the competition and corruption extant there.
+They wished to avoid the effects of regionalism that decreed there was a right way to play a tune and a wrong way, as well.
+After all, they felt, who could pinpoint one tradition for Berkeley?
+So it happened with but one rule, 'No fair 'lectric instruments.'"

 The Pacific Northwest has a vibrant old-time music community.
-Extending the north–south corridor from Seattle to Portland and west to Weiser, ID and Boise, gatherings and festivals such as the Portland Old Time Gathering, Festival of American Fiddle Tunes in Port Townsend, WA, an annual campout in Centralia, WA and the National Oldtime Fiddlers' Contest have helped build a growing and multi-generational old time music community.
+Extending the north–south corridor from Seattle to Portland and east to Weiser, ID and Boise, gatherings and festivals such as the Portland Old Time Gathering, Festival of American Fiddle Tunes in Port Townsend, WA, an annual campout in Centralia, WA and the National Oldtime Fiddlers' Contest have helped build a growing and multi-generational old time music community.